meshula/tinyusd/Readme.md

 **Tiny USD**

 This isn't a tiny re-implementation of USD.
 This is a tutorial on creating the smallest possible viable USD program from scratch on Windows.

-It skips building Hydra, as that introduces significant complexity to the build process.
+There are two variants presented; one without Pixar's Hydra rendering engine, and one with.
+The build is much quicker and simpler without Hydra, and is often not needed, so that variant is presented first.

 Prerequisites
 -------------